sjqqqqqq/quantum_metrology/README.md

 # quantum_metrology
-Quantum metrology using continuous measurements
+Quantum metrology using continuous measurements to estimate parameters